 During PASSPORT you will have a group advising meeting with students in similar areas of study where you will learn about Calvin’s core curriculum requirements.

 You will also have an individual advising appointment with a faculty member who will assist you in reviewing a list of classes for the fall semester.
-After this meeting, the Registrar will create your fall semester schedule.
+A course registration specialist will create your fall semester schedule in early August (even if you are attending Passport V in late August).
 This is the only time in your Calvin career that you will not need to register for your classes—we do it for you!